Carpenter ants may not eat wood like termites, but they can damage it to make nests.

 Spray it directly on the ants.
 It will kill them.

-Soapy water also helps to remove pheromone trails and deter ants for a long time.
-This remedy can be a great tool to keep these ants out of cupboards, countertops, and other areas in your house.
+Soapy water also helps wash away pheromone trails, making it harder for other ants to follow the same path.
+This remedy is great for keeping these ants out of cupboards, countertops, and other areas of your house.

 3. Find Their Primary Nest and Destroy It

 Once found, you can remove the wood or treat the area using natural methods, such as boiling water or boric acid.
-If the nest is outside, you can burn the infested wood.
+If local regulations allow, badly infested firewood can be burned safely away from structures.

 4. Essential Oils

-Certain essential oils, like cedarwood, peppermint, and orange oil, are natural ant repellents.
+Certain essential oils, like cedarwood and peppermint oil, are natural ant repellents.

-Mix about 10 to 20 drops with 3 cups of water in a spray bottle.
+Mix about 10-20 drops with 3 cups of water in a spray bottle.
 Next, apply the solution to ant trails, entry points, and suspected nest areas.

 5. Boric Acid